-Milestone M.S.
-Degree Ph.D.
-Degree Committee identified and agrees to End of first semester End of first semester serve Research Topic identified End of first semester End of first semester Initial Committee Meeting, Program of Early in second semester Early in second semester Study approved by committee and (thesis) submitted to Academic coordinator End of first semester (non-thesis) Dissertation proposal defended to N/A End of second semester.
-Crops committee (in the Crops degree this is Students enroll in Crops511 part of the preliminary examination for Ph.D. students, see below) Literature review End of third semester Al- Course-work completed End of 4 th Semester End of 4 th Semester Oral Preliminary Exam scheduled N/A End of 4 th or early 5 th Semester.
-(Ph.D. students).
-Scheduling form Scheduling Form must be submitted to Academic Coordinator. submitted 12 work-days prior to exam.
-See Graduate School deadlines for length of time necessary between completion of preliminary examination and final Onel Declination of France and added NI/A examination.
-Oral Preliminary Exam completed (Ph.D. students) N/A End of 4 th or early 5 th Semester, Crops 510/Soils 501 seminars Once.
-Twice, first one during first year. completed (see below) Second can be final dissertation seminar.
-Statewide tour Special Topics During first year During first or second year completed Thesis/Dissertation Research One semester prior to expected One semester prior to expected completed graduation graduation First draft of Thesis/Dissertation At end of semester prior to At end of semester prior to submitted to advisor expected graduation. expected graduation.
-Schedule for graduation form approved During first month of semester in During first month of semester in by committee. which student expects to which student expects to graduate. graduate.
-Intent to graduate form submitted to During first month of semester in During first month of semester in graduate school which student expects to which student expects to graduate.
-AL 1000 graduate.
-Alert CSS academic coordinator and During first month of semester in During first month of semester in Crops or Soils graduate coordinator of which student expects to which student expects to graduate. intent to graduate. graduate.
-Desire a second as 11 (1 ) First draft of Thesis/Dissertation During second month of last During second month of last submitted to committee semester. semester.
-Committee and Advisor revisions During third month of last During third month of last incorporated into Thesis/Dissertation semester.
-Semester.
-Final Examination scheduling form Scheduling Form must be Scheduling Form must be submitted to Academic Coordinator submitted 12 work-days prior to submitted 12 work-days prior to and Department Chair for approval.
-Minimum 10 work down prior to exam.
-Final draft of Thesis/Dissertation Minimum 10 work-days prior to Minimum 10 work-days prior to submitted to Committee exam. exam.
-Final Examination See Graduate School Deadlines See Graduate School Deadlines Revisions to Thesis/Dissertation Five working days after Five working days after completed and submitted to graduate examination. examination.

-School Graduation.
-If on RA/TA, eight to nine semesters after beginning study.
-If on RATA, 8 -16 semesters after beginning study (depending on whether student begins with BS or MS).
+Milestone MS Degree PhD Degree Committee identified and agrees to End of first or second semester End of first or second semester serve Research Topic identified End of first semester End of first semester Initial Committee Meeting, Program of Study approved by committee and submitted to Academic coordinator Early in second semester (thesis) End of first semester (non-thesis) Early in second semester Proposal prepared (in the Crops degree this is part of the preliminary examination for PhD students, see below) End of second or third semester End of second or third semester.
+Crops Students enroll in Crops511 Literature review End of second semester Course-work completed End of 4 th Semester End of 4 th Semester Oral Preliminary Exam scheduled (PhD students).
+Scheduling form submitted to Academic Coordinator.
+N/A 4 th or 5 th Semester.
+Scheduling Form must be submitted 12 work- days prior to exam.
+See Graduate School deadlines for length of time necessary between completion of preliminary examination and final examination.
+Oral Preliminary Exam completed (PhD students) N/A End of 4 th or beginning of 5 th Semester, Crops 510/Soils 501 seminars completed (see below) Once.
+Twice, first one during first or second year.
+Second can be final dissertation seminar.
+Statewide tour Special Topics completed During first year During first or second year Thesis/Dissertation Research One semester prior to expected One semester prior to expected completed graduation graduation First draft of Thesis/Dissertation submitted to advisor At end of semester prior to expected graduation.
+At end of semester prior to expected graduation.
+Intent to Graduate form provided to committee with timeline, and copy to Academic Coordinator During first 2 weeks of semester in which student expects to graduate.
+During first 2 weeks of semester in which student expects to graduate.
+Submit formal Application for Degree to the Graduate School During first month of semester in which student expects to graduate.
+During first month of semester in which student expects to graduate.
+First draft of Thesis/Dissertation submitted to committee During second month of last semester.
+During second month of last semester.
+Committee and Advisor revisions incorporated into Thesis/Dissertation During third month of last semester.
+During third month of last semester.
+Final draft of Thesis/Dissertation submitted to Committee Minimum 4 weeks in advance of proposed exam date.
+Minimum 4 weeks in advance of proposed exam date.
+Submit formal Final Exam scheduling form to the Graduate School via Academic Coordinator Scheduling Form must be submitted to Academic Coordinator with committee signatures 12 work-days prior to proposed exam date.
+Scheduling Form must be submitted to Academic Coordinator with committee signatures 12 workdays prior to proposed exam date.
+Final Examination See Graduate School Deadlines See Graduate School Deadlines Revisions to Thesis/Dissertation completed and submitted to graduate School Five working days after examination.
+Five working days after examination.
+Graduation.
+If on RA/TA, four to five semesters after beginning study.
+If on RA/TA, 8 -10 semesters after beginning study (depending on whether student begins with BS or MS).